b-m-f/WirtBot/WirtBot/README.md

 ## Development

-Always run the server with a supplied public key.
-You can generate a fake one with `wg genkey` or simply use `wKcOYzxjaQV03gIy0uBov+WgeR1U20XY8o63r1ljuUc=`.
+To start development with a fake public key simply run `make dev`.

 ### Allow localhost in CORS